THE IEEE ENGINEERING IN MEDICINE & BIOLOGY SOCIETY SPONSORS A PAPER COMPETITION FOR EMBS STUDENT MEMBERS (GRADUATES AND UNDERGRADUATES).

 Rules for manuscript preparation for the Paper must be followed as outlined on the conference web site and in the Author’s Kit.
 Please note that for a paper outlining a design project, the construction of the project, the accompanying design considerations, and verification of project success should be detailed in the paper.
 All papers must be within the 4 page limit.

-SPC paper submissions (received by 14 April 2015) without a faculty advisor’s Nomination Form (received by 28 April 2015) will not be considered in the competition.
+SPC paper submissions (received by the submission deadline) without a faculty advisor’s Nomination Form (received by the nomination form deadline) will not be considered in the competition.
 Log-in to the Paper Management System, select the link to upload the Nomination Form and complete the required fields (Note: Proposer = Advisor).
 Do not fax, e-mail or mail the nomination forms to the Executive Office as submissions done this way will not be considered in the competition.

 SPC submissions will be reviewed in the usual manner by the Conference Editorial Board for their suitability to be included in the technical program of the Conference.
 Those receiving high scores in the initial review will then be reviewed by the SPC Committee to short-list the Finalists.
-The nomination by faculty advisors is a very important document here (remember it must be received between the 14 April -28 April 2015).
+The nomination by faculty advisors is a very important document here (remember it must be received by the nomination form deadline).

 The finalists will be selected by the SPC Committee based upon the review outcome.
 One (1) finalist will be selected from each of the 5 EMBS geographical areas: